gguuss/DietyOS/README.md

 * The star wars books
 * The Pythagoreans and related lore

-# Philosophical resources
+## Philosophical resources
 * Mortimer Adler - 6 great ideas
 * The Tao of Pooh

+# Attraction

+## Keyword for attraction:
+* Sapiosexual

-# Reading / training resources for getting into shape and attracting people like us:
+## Reading / training resources for getting into shape and attracting people like us:
 * Buy a scale – you can’t change what you don’t measure
 * Crossfit / Industrious / Fit Body gym
 * HIIT